luke-harriman/Scalable-JSON-Analysis/README.md

 # Overview

 Analysing JSON data has been a significant challenge for large companies, with organizations like Uber ingesting millions of logs per second and eBay storing multiple petabytes of logs each day, all in JSON format.
-Building analytics with this voluminous and complex data can be inefficient and complicated.
-This document outlines a technique for ingesting JSON data and formatting it in a fixed schema within Clickhouse, accommodating structural changes in the JSON data.
+Building analytics with this large, complex data can be inefficient and complicated.
+This repository explores three technique for ingesting JSON data from GCP Cloud Run and formatting it in a fixed schema within Clickhouse.

 ## Approaches

 ### Approach One: Single JSON Object

-Storing data as a single JSON object in one column allows for the creation of fields within each row for every unique field found in the JSON.
-This approach leads to many fields having default values like None and "", impacting table compression, as discussed in the Data section.
+The first approach - `json_data` - is the table store the JSON data as a JSON object in a column called `_source`.
+Each row in the `_source` column contains a JSON object that has every field seen in the entirity of the data; therefore, there is quite a lot of fields containing there default value (e.g "" and None).

 ### Approach Two: Flattened JSON Data

-Flattening JSON data significantly improves query speed, up to 5x-10x faster than other schemas.
+The second approach - `json_data_flattened` - flattens the JSON data, and creates a table of columns representing each terminal path within the JSON dataset.
+For example, the location of requests coming into the GCP Cloud Run instance can be found in the `_source.protoPayload.request.service.metadata.labels.cloud.googleapis.com/location` column.
+Flattening the JSON data like this significantly improves query speed, up to 5x-10x faster than approach one and two.
 However, it doesn't scale well due to linear growth in the number of disk files as new JSON fields are identified.
-To prevent INSERT query failures with new fields, you can use `input_format_skip_unknown_fields=1`, though this discards data from unknown fields.
+To prevent INSERT query failures with new fields, you can use `input_format_skip_unknown_fields=1`, though this discards data from new, unknown fields.

 ### Approach Three: Key-Value Arrays

-This method flattens logs into key-value pairs grouped by value types (String, Number, Boolean, etc.), stored in paired arrays for efficient query execution and compression.
-It keeps common metadata in dedicated columns for quick access, maintaining raw logs in a _source column for full log reconstruction when needed.
-This dual storage approach leverages Clickhouse's array functions for fast field value access, suggesting the use of materialized columns for commonly accessed fields to optimize queries.
+The third approach - `json_data_key_value_array` - flattens logs into key-value pairs grouped by value types (String, Number, Boolean, etc.), stored in paired arrays.
+It keeps common metadata in dedicated columns for quick access, maintaining raw logs in a `_source` column for full log reconstruction when needed.
+This dual storage approach leverages Clickhouse's array functions for fast field value access.

 ## Data